oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

 ## Task 2: Link a Report to a Form

+Once the product form is created, you need to link it to an existing interactive report.
+This allows users to easily edit product details directly from the report page.

 1. From **Page Designer** toolbar, navigate to page finder and select **Page 14**

     ![Navigate To Manage Products](./images/navigate-to-mp2.png " ")